coder/coder/docs/templates/resource-ordering.md

 }
 ```

-The agent with the lowest order is presented as the main agent in the workspace
+The agent with the lowest order is presented at the top in the workspace view.
-view.

 ### Agent metadata